alkappe/fridge-app/README.md

 ### Thanks to
-http://projects.verou.me/css3patterns/ for lined paper css background https://manuelpinto.in for linear gradient animations on stored items
+http://projects.verou.me/css3patterns/ for lined paper css background https://manuelpinto.in for linear gradient animations on stored items.